s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 The idea of the fix is to provide a `ArrowLoopParallel` type class that has two functions -- `loopParEvalN` and `postLoopParEvalN`.
 The first is to be used inside an `loop` construct while the latter will be used right outside of the `loop`.
-This way we can delegate to the actual `parEvalN` in the spot where the backend supports it.
+This way, we can delegate to the actual `parEvalN` in the spot where the backend supports it.

 ~~~~ {.haskell}